 Copper is involved in a special cross-linkage between collagen and elastin (two bodily connective tissues) and as such, is important to bone health.
 Copper can be found in seeds and pulses.

-A diet that helps your bones relatively similar to an overall healthy diet.
+A diet that helps your bones is relatively similar to an overall healthy diet.

 Bone health benefits from a decent amount of protein, a variety of fruit and vegetables, nuts and whole grains.